Graduate Engineering Programs for Students with Non-Engineering Backgrounds

 Information Systems-Bridge

-Students with non-STEM, non-technical bachelor’s degrees (such as Finance, English, Political Science, Marketing, Psychology, and more) have the opportunity to earn a Master of Science in Information Systems (MS in IS) in an accelerated time frame with Northeastern’s Information Systems Bridge Admissions Pathway (IS Bridge).
+Students with non-STEM, non-technical bachelor’s degrees have the opportunity to earn a Master of Science in Information Systems (MS in IS) with Northeastern’s MS in Information Systems-Bridge program.
+Current students come from over 24 non-STEM/non-technical bachelor degree backgrounds.
 No pre-Calculus or higher level math required.
 No programming background required.

 Information Systems-Bridge Program